 There are many ways to improve the appearance of your skin, but if you are looking for a method that will produce lasting results, consider a chemical peel from Manhattan dermatologists Drs.
-Debra Wattenberg and Ilyse Lefkowicz.
+Debra Wattenberg, Ilyse Lefkowicz or Jamie Manning.

 What are Chemical Peels?

 Chemical peels are classified as superficial, medium, and deep, depending on how deeply the peeling solution penetrates into the skin.
 The deeper the peel, the more significant the results.

 What types of Chemical Peels are available at NY Skin RX?

 NY Skin RX offers an assortment of different chemical peels, using the following active agents: glycolic, salicylic, trichloroacetic, and Jessner.
 Each peel can be administered in a variety of concentrations, tailored to each patient and their own specific skin needs.

 What areas can be treated with Chemical Peels?

 Administered by one of our expert cosmetic dermatologists, Drs.
 Wattenberg and Lefkowicz may recommend a chemical peel to address any of the following skin issues:

 During a chemical peel, your skin is exposed to a peeling agent, which interacts with your skin to encourage both cellular turnover and exfoliation.
 The peel removes the top layer of the skin.
 When this top layer of skin is removed, it also helps to remove many of the flaws and abnormalities in your skin, including pre-cancerous spots, age spots, sun damage, and uneven skin tone.
 Chemical peels can also be used to unclog your pores and improve acne or acne scarring.
 The result is younger-looking skin that glows.